Which types of retirement savings accounts should I consider?

 One of the biggest advantages of 401(k) plans is that employers may provide matching contributions when you put money into the plan.
 Some employers will match the contributions you make dollar-for-dollar, up to a certain percentage of your pay.
 Others may match a portion of each dollar you put in, say, 50%.

 This matching is essentially "free money," which makes contributing to a 401(k) one of the most impactful retirement savings moves available.
-Additionally, you don't pay taxes on matching contributions until you withdraw them in retirement.
+Additionally, you don't pay taxes on matching contributions in a traditional plan until you withdraw them.

-There can be differences in the way employers administer a 401(k) — including when you can sign up for one, the amount of matching contributions the employer offers, and any vesting schedules — so refer to your employee benefits for the exact details.
+There can be differences in the way employers administer a 401(k) — including when you can sign up for one, the amount of matching contributions the employer offers and any vesting schedules — so refer to a description of your benefits for the exact details.

 Did you know?

-Certain tax-exempt employers, like those in the government, nonprofit, university and religious sectors, may offer their employees a 403(b) plan.
-This tax-advantaged retirement account is similar to a 401(k), but there are some differences.
+Certain tax-exempt employers, like those in the government, nonprofit, university and religious sectors, may offer their employees a 403(b) plan or other types of retirement plans.
+A 403(b) plan is a tax-advantaged retirement account that is similar to a 401(k), but there are some differences.
 Be sure to check with your employer to learn about your options.

 IRA